Looking for the perfect spot to watch the big match in Leeds? We’ve rounded them all up in one place…

 The Brotherhood of Pursuits and Pastimes

-Wondering where you can watch the football after work in Leeds?
+Wondering where you can watch the football in Leeds city centre?
 Toast is a great shout.
-Over in the business district, they show any and every game on Sky and BT with TVs in every corner.
+Over in the business district, they show any and every game on Sky and BT with TVs in every corner, including one outside.
 If the game is of particular importance, they might even bring out their two big screen projectors.
 All that action will go down well with their local real ales, world beers and cocktails – or why not treat yourself to a bite to eat?
-They serve up everything from steaks to burgers, pizzas and sandwiches.
+They serve everything from steaks and burgers, to pizzas and sandwiches.

-Slap bang in the middle of Leeds city centre, The Griffin is the ideal pub to watch the football in.
+Slap bang in the middle of Leeds city centre, The Griffin is the perfect pub to watch the football in.
 There are screens in every part of it, so wherever you are, you’ll always be able to see the game.
-They’ve got plenty of real ales and a menu of British classics to keep you going while the match is on.
-If there are a good few of you looking to make a day of it, you can even book their function room with booze and food to boot.
+They’ve got plenty of real ales and a menu of British classics to keep you going while the match is on too.
+If there are a good few of you looking to make a day of it, you can even book one of their private areas, complete with booze and food to boot.

 It’s probably not the first bar you’ll think of when it comes to finding a place to watch the football, but Wapentake is a well kept, footy-loving secret.
-Grab a local ale downstairs before you head upstairs to catch the game.
-The first floor is home to multiple screens showing whatever Sky Sports and BT Sport have on live, so it’s the perfect venue for Premier League, FA Cup and European football.
+Get a local ale from the well-stocked bar before you head upstairs to catch the game.
+The first floor is home to multiple screens showing whatever Sky Sports and BT Sport have on live, so it’s the perfect venue for Premier League, FA Cup, European and international football.

-Headingley’s do-it-all venue, The Box loves a bit of live football, and they have the big screens to show it.
-They’ve got all the channels you need, whether it’s on Sky, BT or terrestrial.
-The Box goes all out for big events like Premier League, FA Cup and European competitions with special food and drink offers, as well as the chance the book a table for you and your mates with a package – expect a slew of beers, pizzas and burgers to keep you going for the full 90 minutes.
+BOX loves a bit of live football, and they have the big screens to show it, whether you’re in the city centre, Headingley or CHapel Allerton.
+They’ve got all the channels you need, Sky, BT or terrestrial.
+It goes all out for big events like Premier League, FA Cup, European and international competitions with special food and drink offers, as well as the chance the book a table for you and your mates with a package – expect a load of beers, pizzas and burgers to keep you going for the full 90 minutes.

 The Original Oak

-The Original Oak might look like just another old school pub in Headingley, but for the big games, especially Super Sunday, Champions League and international ties, they’ve got a secret weapon – their huge beer garden.
-That’s right, you can sit outside as they play the biggest matches on their big screen.
-If you prefer though, you can grab a pint, order some pub grub and stay indoors with each of the Oak’s many rooms decorated with football-obsessed TVs.
+The Original Oak might look like just another old school pub in Headingley, but for the big games, especially Super Sunday, Champions League and international tournaments, they’ve got a secret weapon – their huge beer garden.
+That’s right, you can sit outside as they play the biggest matches on their massive screen.
+If you prefer though, you can grab a pint, order some pub grub and stay indoors with each of the Oak’s many rooms decorated with football-focused TVs.

-The latest football bar to arrive in Leeds is Live Bar.
+Live Bar is one of the best places to watch football in Leeds.
 They have 12 HD screens above an eye-catching circular bar, so you’ll get to see all the goals fly in, even when you’re getting a drink.
-That’s not even the best bit though – their main screen is the biggest in Leeds.
-It’s 32 foot wide and made up of 21 55-inch screens, so you won’t get a better view anywhere else.
-It can be split to show multiple games too, so you can watch the big Premier League clash at the same time as The Championship.
+That’s not even the best bit though – their main screen is one of the biggest in Leeds.
+It’s 32 feet wide and made up of 21 55-inch screens, so you won’t get a better view anywhere else.
+It can be split to show multiple games too, so you can watch the big Premier League clash at the same time as a Leeds United game in the Championship.
 No matter the game or the channel, Live Bar will have you sorted.

 Brudenell Social Club

 The Brudenell loves its football almost as much as its music, and they’ve always got Sky Sports and BT Sport on for live matches in the Bar and Games Room.
-They sometimes put special games on the big screen in the gig room too, like cup finals and England games.
+They sometimes put special games on the big screen in the gig room too, like cup finals, Leeds United matches and England ties, as well as on a huge outdoor screen in the beer garden.
 Grab a local ale, tuck into a Pieminister tea and take in all the action.